AFLplusplus/AFLplusplus/README.md

 Play around with various -m values until you find one that safely works for all your input seeds (if you have good ones and then double or quadrouple that.

 By default afl-fuzz never stops fuzzing.
-To terminate afl++ simply press Control-C or send a signal SIGINT.
+To terminate AFL++ simply press Control-C or send a signal SIGINT.
 You can limit the number of executions or approximate runtime in seconds with options also.